CityOfZion/neo-discord-bot/README.md

  - Change the values in settings.js to your own values
  - Run the bot with `yarn start` (if you don't want to use pm2, you can use `node --harmony index.js`)

+## Settings explanation
+ - `botToken` - Sets token of Discord bot.
+ - `marketPriceChannel` - Market price details are posted on this channel.
+ - `reportChannel` - Report details are posted on this channel after reporting a user.
+ - `ownersId` - Specifies which users has admin rights for bot - [command list for admins](https://github.com/discordjs/Commando/blob/master/docs/commands/builtins.md), [more details about user permissions](https://dragonfire535.gitbooks.io/discord-js-commando-beginners-guide/content/checking-for-user-permissions.html).
+ - `botPrefix` - Sets custom prefix for all commands.
+ - `autoReconnect` - Automatically reconnects the bot in case of connection issues.
+ - `unknownCommandResponse` - If bot doesn't recognize specified command, it will send a message about it (with reference to `help` command).
+ - `disableEveryone` - Filters out all messages sent by bot and always removes `@everyone` mention.

 ## Roadmap

 ### Release 0.1